eelkrammm/JavaScript-Certification-freeCodeCamp/Build A Project Idea Board/README.md

+This project is part of the FreeCodeCamp JavaScript Certification, specifically from the lab "Build a Project Idea Board".
+It is designed to demonstrate fundamental JavaScript concepts, particularly object-oriented programming (OOP), through a practical implementation.

 Project Overview

 This project implements a simple yet structured system for managing and organizing project ideas using object-oriented programming principles.
 It allows users to create, track, and manage ideas along with their execution status in a centralized board.